fokot/elm-workshop/README.md

-# Elm tutorial given at April 15 2020
+# Elm workshop given at April 15 2020

 Bug part of it is not in this repository as was only shown as live coding or in different project